GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Nebular diagnostics

 We start with the optical emission lines.
 Again, we use the measurements from \cite{ubler2023a} as \nii$\lambda \lambda 6548,6583$ is blended with H$\alpha$ in the PRISM spectrum.
 The \nii$\lambda 6583$ flux reported in Table~\ref{tab:fluxes} is the sum of the narrow and outflow components, and the narrow component is better constrained as the peak of the narrow line is visible in the G395H spectrum.
 In what follows we used the narrow component of \nii$\lambda 6583$ to perform the calculation, which has a flux of $1.07\pm 0.11 \times 10^{-18}~{\rm erg/s/cm^2}$.
 In order to calculate N/O, we used the following relation

-We used both attenuation-corrected and uncorrected \nii$\lambda \lambda 6548,6583$/\oii$\lambda \lambda 3726,3729$ to estimate $\rm N^+/O^+$ assuming an electron temperature of $9.4\pm 0.1\times10^3$ K\footnote{Again, we note the attenuation correction could lead to an overestimation of $\rm N^+/O^+$ as the attenuation derived from \heii\ could be biased towards the BLR.}.
+We used both attenuation-corrected and uncorrected \nii$\lambda \lambda 6548,6583$/\oii$\lambda \lambda 3726,3729$ to estimate \redtxt{the plausible range of} $\rm N^+/O^+$ assuming an electron temperature of $9.4\pm 0.1\times10^3$ K\footnote{Again, we note the attenuation correction could lead to an \redtxt{underestimation} of $\rm N^+/O^+$ as the attenuation derived from \heii\ could be biased towards the BLR.}.
 The temperature is derived by scaling the $\rm O^{2+}$ temperature using the relation for NLRs in \cite{dors2020}.
-Then, we assumed $\rm \frac{ICF(N^+)}{ICF(O^+)} \approx 0.8$, which is the lower limit quoted in \cite{garnett1990} and \cite{izotov1994} but is more appropriate for NLRs.
-Finally, we used the oxygen abundance derived in the previous subsection to calculate $\rm ICF(O^+) \approx O^{2+}/O^+$.
-With these assumptions, we derived $\rm \log(N/O) = -1.1 \pm 0.1$, where the uncertainty mainly comes from whether the attenuation correction is applied or not.
+Then, we assumed $\rm \frac{ICF(N^+)}{ICF(O^+)} \approx 0.8$, which is the lower limit quoted in \cite{garnett1990} and \cite{izotov1994} but is more appropriate for NLRs \redtxt{\citep[see e.g., models present in][]{dors2024}}. \redtxt{Adopting $\rm \frac{ICF(N^+)}{ICF(O^+)} \approx 1$ typically assumed for \hii\ regions would only increase the resulting N/O by 0.1 dex, which does not change our overall conclusion.} With these assumptions, we derived $\rm \log(N/O) = -1.1 \pm 0.1$, where the uncertainty mainly comes from whether the attenuation correction is applied or not.
 As shown in Figure~\ref{fig:no_relation}, the N/O ratio we obtained from optical (forbidden) lines is overall consistent with the N/O versus O/H relation found in the nearby \hii\ regions and SF galaxies (especially GPs that are considered to be local analogues of high-$z$ galaxies; \citealp{kumari2018}).
-If \oii$\lambda \lambda 3726,3729$ has a significant outflow component contributing a fractional flux similar to that in the \nii$\lambda 6583$, the resulting N/O would lie above the local relation as indicated by the symbol.
+If \oii$\lambda \lambda 3726,3729$ has a significant outflow component contributing a fractional flux similar to that in the \nii$\lambda 6583$, the resulting N/O would lie above the local relation as indicated by the \redtxt{inverted grey triangle} symbol.